Enhancing Unsupervised Anomaly Detection with Score-Guided Network: Acknowledgment

 \section{Acknowledgment}

 \fi

-This work was jointly supported by the Shanghai Municipal Science and Technology Major Project (2021SHZDZX0102), the Science and Technology Commission of Shanghai Municipality Project (2051102600), and the National Key Research and Development Program of China (2020YFC2008701).
+This work was jointly supported by the National Natural Science Foundation of China (62102258), Shanghai Pujiang Program (21PJ1407300), Shanghai Municipal Science and Technology Major Project (2021SHZDZX0102), Shanghai Key Laboratory of Multidimensional Information Processing, East China Normal University (MIP20225) and the Fundamental Research Funds for the Central Universities.

 \ifCLASSOPTIONcaptionsoff

 \fi